yuzhang49/Publication_Slides/README.md

 # Publication_Slides
-This repository hosts the slides of Dr. Yu Zhang's papers.
+This repo hosts the slides for the publications of Dr. Yu Zhang's research group.